saifaw165/EDA-Spotify-2024/README.md

-### Are the top ranked songs one hit wonders/from new artists?
+### Are the top ranked songs one hit wonders and new artists?

 Looking at the year of 2024, we see within the top 10 track sof all time ranking, 30% being from Artists who have only released less than 6 songs that have charted
 ![image](https://github.com/user-attachments/assets/1fd31f56-4111-4653-ae81-0002ca103e6b)